jasonbelmonti/chef/README.md

 - budget-aware
 - production-friendly

-This is how you stop duct-taping prompts and start shipping context like an adult. 🍽️
+This is how you cook context like a chef. 🍽️